Hire AI Automation Consultant

 Three consulting formats we offer

-The first format is the stack audit: we review your current tools, workflows, and automation attempts and give you a written assessment of what's working, what's blocking you, and what to do next.
-Most stack audits complete in 3 to 5 business days.
-The second format is the automation roadmap: a structured 90-minute call followed by a written document that prioritises your top 3 automation opportunities, defines scope and effort for each, and recommends a sequencing strategy.
-The third format is the build review: you've started building something and it's not working.
-We review it, diagnose the problem, and give you a concrete remediation plan.
+The automation roadmap: a structured 90-minute call followed by a written document that prioritises your top 3 automation opportunities, defines scope and effort for each, and recommends a sequencing strategy.
+The build review: you've started building something and it's not working.
+We review it, diagnose the problem, and give you a concrete remediation plan — whether that means refactoring your current approach or starting over with a better architecture.

 Who should hire an AI automation consultant